Non-violent offenders to help increase trash pickup in Hamilton County, mayor, D.A. say - NewsBreak

 CLEVELAND, Tenn. — Cleveland Police are investigating after two women were involved in a fatal crash Sunday morning.
 The crash happened on Keith Street near Monterrey’s Mexican Restaurant around 5:05 a.m.
 Cleveland Police say two women were found inside the vehicle.
 The 24-year-old driver was flown by Life...

-Man fighting for his life after vehicle strikes him in downtown Chattanooga Friday
+Hit & run: Man fighting for his life after vehicle strikes him in downtown Chattanooga

-CHATTANOOGA, Tenn. — A man is fighting for his life after a vehicle struck him in Chattanooga early Friday morning.
+CHATTANOOGA, Tenn. — The search is on for the driver who struck and badly injured a man in Chattanooga early Friday morning.
 Chattanooga Police say the incident happened at about 1 a.m. on the 1900 block of Market Street.
-CPD officers arrived to find the unidentified 38-year-old man suffering from life-threatening...
+CPD officers arrived to find the unidentified 38-year-old man suffering...

 Sweetwater Police officers shoot man threatening family members with gun, TBI says